 Finance leases, which effectively transfer to the lessee substantially all the risks and benefits incidental to ownership of the leased item, are capitalized at the lower of the fair value and present value of the minimum lease payments at the inception of the lease term and disclosed as leased assets.
 Lease payments under such leases are apportioned between the finance charges and reduction of the lease liability based on the implicit rate of return.
-Finance charges are charged recognized in finance cost in appointment derived the mance charges and reduction of the lease leading cased on the imprior rate of return.
-Finance charges are charged recognized in thance cost in the statement of profit & loss, unless they are directly attributable to qualifying assets in which are capitalized in accordance with the Company's general policy on the borrowing costs.
+Finance charges are charged recognized in finance cost in the statement of profit & loss, unless they are directly attributable to qualifying assets in which are capitalized in accordance with the Company's general policy on the borrowing costs.
 Contingent rentals are recognized as expenses in the periods in which they are incurred.
 A leased asset is depreciated over the useful life of the asset.
-However, if there is no reasonable certainly that the Company will obtain the ownership by the end of lease term, capitalized leased assets are depreciated over the shorter of the estimated useful life of the asset or the lease term.
+However, if there is no reasonable certainty that the Company will obtain the ownership by the end of lease term, capitalized leased assets are depreciated over the shorter of the estimated useful life of the asset or the lease term.